 - a.
-Apply Ohm's Law, mesh and nodal analyses and Kirchhoff's Laws to circuit analysis. - b.
-Apply superposition, Thevenin's Theorem and Norton's Theorem to analyze alternating current (AC) and direct current (DC) circuits. - c.
-Identify, and apply passive components in AC/DC circuits to fulfill functional specifications. - d.
-Solve phasor problems related to electronic devices. - e.
-Identify, analyze and distinguish waveform properties - f.
-Analyze, build and troubleshoot passive AC/DC (RLC) circuits - g.
-Simulate circuits consisting of passive components - h.
-Use prototyping boards effectively in the analysis of passive circuits. - i.
-Apply knowledge of resonance to the analysis of circuits. - j.
-Identify performance limitations by applying reliability principles. - k.
-Identify and select active low power and high power, discrete and integrated devices in accordance with task requirements and functional specifications. - I. Apply the principles of operation of low power and high power, discrete and integrated devices to the analysis, simulation and troubleshooting of simple electronic circuits. - m.
-Analyze, build and troubleshoot electronic circuits and subsystems incorporating active devices and electromechanical sensors and actuators, such as motors. - n.
-Perform measurements on high power, discrete, integrated and electromechanical circuits to determine operational limits, such as power dissipation and safety requirements. - o.
-Apply knowledge of polyphase AC systems to electronic circuit analysis. - p.
-Analyze, and troubleshoot components, such as mechanical relays, solid state relays, transistors, thyristors, optocouplers, in a power system.
+Apply Ohm's Law, mesh and nodal analyses and Kirchhoff's Laws to circuit design and analysis. - b.
+Apply superposition, Thevenin's Theorem and Norton's Theorem to design and analyze alternating current (AC) and direct current (DC) circuits - c.
+Identify, select, recommend and apply passive components in AC/DC circuits to fulfill functional specifications. - d.
+Solve phasor and complex number problems related to electrical and electronic circuits. - e.
+Identify, analyze and distinguish waveform properties. - f.
+Design, analyze, build and troubleshoot passive AC/DC (RLC) circuits in compliance with relevant standards. - g.
+Perform real and apparent power calculations on devices and circuits. - h.
+Design and simulate circuits consisting of passive components. - i.
+Design and analyze passive circuits by using prototyping boards effectively. - j.
+Apply knowledge of resonance to the design and analysis of circuits. - k.
+Identify performance limitations by applying reliability principles and recommend improvements if required. - I. Identify and select active low power and high power, discrete and integrated devices in accordance with task requirements and functional specifications. - m.
+Apply the principles of operation of low power and high power, discrete and integrated devices to the design, analysis, simulation and troubleshooting of simple and complex electronic circuits. - n.
+Design, analyze, build and troubleshoot electronic circuits and subsystems incorporating active devices and electromechanical sensors and actuators, such as motors. - o.
+Perform measurements on high power, discrete, integrated and electromechanical circuits to determine operational limits such as power dissipation and safety requirements, and to design and/or recommend the appropriate strategies. - p.
+Apply knowledge of polyphase AC systems to electronic circuit design and analysis. - q.
+Design, analyze, build and troubleshoot components, such as mechanical relays, solid state relays, transistors, thyristors, optocouplers, in a power system.

-8. The graduate has reliably demonstrated the ability to: analyze and troubleshoot control systems using industry specific methods to optimize their operation.
+8. The graduate has reliably demonstrated the ability to: design, analyze and troubleshoot control systems using industry specific methods to optimize their operation.

 - a.
-Analyze and troubleshoot control and feedback systems in compliance with task requirements and functional specifications. - b.
-Simulate, analyze, and troubleshoot control processes using computer-based tools, according to relevant standards. - c.
+Design, analyze and troubleshoot control and feedback systems in compliance with task requirements and functional specifications. - b.
+Design, simulate, analyze, and troubleshoot control processes using computer-based tools, according to relevant standards. - c.
 Perform measurements and modifications on control systems. - d.
-Characterize and calibrate sensors and actuators for troubleshooting or optimizing control systems using appropriate methods. - e.
-Modify and maintain control system documentation, such as manuals, drawings and bill of materials.
+Characterize and calibrate sensors and actuators and apply the derived transfer functions for troubleshooting or optimizing control systems using appropriate methods. - e.
+Design, create, modify and maintain control system documentation, such as manuals, drawings and bill of materials. - f.
+Use, tune and apply algorithms such as the proportional-integral-derivative (PID) algorithm, in single loop control systems.

-9. The graduate has reliably demonstrated the ability to: troubleshoot, maintain and repair telecommunication systems in accordance with standards and guidelines to support their effective operation.
+9. The graduate has reliably demonstrated the ability to: analyze, troubleshoot, maintain and repair telecommunication systems in accordance with standards and guidelines to ensure their effective operation.